 Wrist sprains happen when a ligament is torn or stretched, typically when the wrist is forcefully bent.
-Wrist sprains can happen if a player falls on the court while their hand is outstretched.
+A wrist ligament injury can happen if a player falls on the court while their hand is outstretched.
 A sprain may be minor, where the ligaments are simply stretched, or more intense, where the ligaments are torn – partially or completely.

 Basketball Hand Wrist & Elbow Injuries?

-If a basketball injury has you on the bench, contact Dr. Donnelly’s office today to learn more about your treatment options.
+If a basketball hand, wrist, or elbow injury has you on the bench, contact Dr. Donnelly's office today to learn more about your treatment options.

 This site is not intended to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 Through this website and links to other websites, Brandon P. Donnelly, MD provides general information for educational purposes only.
 The content provided in this website and links, is not a substitute for medical care or treatment.
 You should not use this information in place of a consultation or the advice of your healthcare provider.
 Brandon P. Donnelly, MD is not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.